 We also provide talks and workshops aimed at teachers, form tutors and careers advisors that cover the Oxford application process and how to support your students, as well as talks for parents and carers.

 In 2021-22, we hope to visit schools in the following areas and weeks:

 Cleveland, Darlington, Durham, Hartlepool, Middlesbrough, Redcar and Stockton on Tees

 Gateshead, Newcastle, Northumberland, North Tyneside, South Tyneside and Sunderland

-Oxford for North East run Teacher CPD Sessions throughout the year, in schools, providing up to date information and guidance relating to the Oxford application process.
-We offer guidance to teachers about how they can best support their pupils in all Higher Education applications.
-We particularly welcome invitations from schools and teachers who have little experience of the University of Oxford or have low pupil progression to the Russell Group or Higher Education in general.
+Oxford for North East run Teacher CPD Sessions throughout the year providing up to date information and guidance relating to the Oxford application process, as well as applications to other competitive higher education institutions.
+We particularly welcome schools and teachers who have little experience of the University of Oxford or have low pupil progression to the Russell Group or Higher Education in general.

-These sessions may include information about the Oxford application process, UCAS teacher references, personal statements, admission tests and relevant super-curricular activities.
-These sessions can be planned around the demands of the school day, and could take place after the teaching day, during staff meetings or on training days.
+These sessions may include information about the Oxford application process, UCAS teacher references, personal statements, admission tests and relevant super-curricular activities, and we can be quite flexible on timing.

 The Access team are very happy to adapt any sessions to meet your needs, so please get in touch to discuss more and to book your visit.